Procedures for Patients During COVID-19

 Wear a facemask

-Before you enter our clinic you must put on a facemask.
-If you don't have one, we will provide you with one at a cost.
+Before you enter our clinic please put on your facemask.
+If you don't have one, we will provide you with one.

 How we're keeping you safe